Dr. Jerome Kassirer M.D. ’50

 Michael LoCurto '89

-Councilman, City of Buffalo.
+Councilman, City of Buffalo, 2006-2015.
 A survivor and force for progress in our City, LoCurto was a heart transplant recipient in his teens and kidney transplant recipient in his '30's.
+He was the first recipient of the City Honors Foundation Alumni Award.

 Peter Sauer '91